 2012-2013: Child language brokering in school (Co-applicant).
 Nuffield Foundation

 2006-2008: Evaluating the clinical environment for users of the Child and Adolescent Mental Health Services (Principal Investigator).
-NIRH: NHS Estates Research and Development Fund, Department of Health
+NIRH: NHS Estates Research and Development Fund, Department of Health.

 I have a longstanding interest in working with child language brokers, who are children and young people who translate and interpreter for family members after migration to a new country.
 This interest began whilst I was working in an ESRC funded-project, led by Dr. Lindsay O’Dell, which sought to understand young people’s representations of children’s work.
 Two ‘non-normative’ or ‘atypical’ forms of work that we focused on were child language brokering and young caring.
 From there, I became Co-I on a Nuffield Foundation funded project looking at child language brokering in schools.
 More recently, the Arts and Humanities Research Council funded a project under the ‘Translating Cultures Innovation Fund’ to examine how child language brokers negotiate cultural knowledge across different spaces of identity belonging.
 This project was supplemented by funding from a Beacon Bursary for Public Engagement fund, which facilitated arts-based workshops and exhibitions with young people who act as language brokers.
 I have also overseen the development of a web-based resource about child language brokering aimed at children and young people, professionals and academics.
 In 2020, I am working with an international team of scholars on an ERASMUS + project titled 'Empowering Young Language Brokers for Inclusion and Diversity' (EYLBID).
+In 2021, the ‘NEW ABC’ project funded by Horizon 2020 and led by Prof Rachele Antonini (University of Bologna) began.
+This innovation action is aimed at enhancing the lives of migrant children and young people in education.
+This is a collaboration with Prof Guida de Abreu at Oxford Brookes University focusing on ‘Empowering young translators’ to help with their cultural, social and emotional wellbeing.

 In the past I have been funded by the National Institute of Health Research to examine users’ experiences of the built environment in outpatient Child and Adolescent Mental Health settings.
 More recently, I have been invited by Risbo University to act in a consultancy capacity to be part of an EU ERASMUS Plus project called NAOS.
 The overall project seeks to improve issues of diversity and migration in schools.
 My involvement will include visits to schools to deliver workshops that use contemporary media to examine social psychological issues such as stereotyping and ethnic identity issues.